A Modern Theory of Cross-Validation through the Lens of Stability: Stability of Estimators

 The main consequence of \Cref{asm:6.1-smooth_convex} is the following contractivity result of SGD. \begin{proposition}[Contractivity of SGD] Assume $\varphi$ satisfies parts (a), (c) of \Cref{asm:6.1-smooth_convex}, and $\alpha\in (0,2/(\beta+\gamma))$.
 The SGD update mapping $G_{\varphi,\alpha,x}:\mathcal F\mapsto\mathcal F$

 satisfies

 \end{proposition} The proof of \Cref{pro:6.1-contractive-sgd}, though elementary, is non-trivial.
 We will not provide a proof here.
-See the bibliographic notes in \Cref{subsec:6.5-bib} for further references.
+See the bibliographic notes in \Cref{subsec:6.6-bib} for further references.
 However, a one-line proof can be obtained, with a different contraction factor, if we assume that $\varphi(\cdot,x)$ is twice differentiable: Let $\ddot{\varphi}(\cdot,x)$ be the Hessian matrix, which is lower bounded by $\gamma I$ because of strong convexity.
-Then, by the middle value theorem we have $G_{\varphi,\alpha,x}(u)-G_{\varphi,\alpha,x}(v) = (I-\alpha\ddot\varphi(w,x))(u-v)$ for some $w\in[u,v]$, where $[u,v]$ denotes the line segment with endpoints $(u,v)$.
+Then, by the mean value theorem we have $G_{\varphi,\alpha,x}(u)-G_{\varphi,\alpha,x}(v) = (I-\alpha\ddot\varphi(w,x))(u-v)$ for some $w\in[u,v]$, where $[u,v]$ denotes the line segment joining $u$ and $v$.

 \begin{theorem}[First-order stability of SGD] Under \Cref{asm:6.1-smooth_convex}, if the learning rate satisfies $\alpha_t=\beta^{-1}t^{-a}$ for an $a\in(0,1)$ and

 then for any $i\in [n]$ we have \end{theorem}